waltherB/gatewayapi_sms/README.md

 4. Click **Test Connection** to verify your setup.
 The result will be shown in the *Connection Status* field.
 5. Use the eye/eye-slash button to show/hide your API token securely.

+### Important Notes for Odoo 17

+In Odoo 17, the SMS provider system has been simplified, but GatewayAPI will still work correctly with this module.
+When you configure an account with GatewayAPI settings (API token and base URL), the module will automatically:

+1. Recognize it as a GatewayAPI-enabled account (shown with blue highlight in the list)
+2. Use it for sending SMS instead of the default Odoo SMS gateway
+3. Enable all GatewayAPI features like balance monitoring and notifications

+You can view all GatewayAPI accounts directly by going to **Settings > Technical > GatewayAPI SMS Accounts**.

 ---

 ## Usage